knpwrs/gulp-spawn-mocha/README.md

 * `cwd`: the working directory for the child process.
 This can be used to put files that the test creates or reads from the working directory in a specific directory, instead of the directory where you are running gulp from.
+* `execPath`: an alternative execution path to the Node.js instance.
+If not specified, by default, [child_process::fork][fork] will spawn the new Node.js instances using the [process::execPath][execPath] of the parent process.

 All other options are properly prefixed with either `-` or `--` and passed to the `mocha` executable.
 Any arguments which do not take a value (e.g., `c`,